mcarson24/star-trek-50th-tweets/README.md

 She archived her tweets, but the Google Spreadsheet was ugly and a little hard to read so I did this because I was bored.

 I'm pretty much done with this since I lost interest quickly.
-It doesn't look pretty but is easier to navigate then the spreadsheet was.
+It doesn't look pretty, but is easier to navigate then the spreadsheet was.

+It's currently sitting at https://holly-amos-tweets.herokuapp.com

+Use cmd/ctrl + f to search.

+To get it running locally:

 After cloning repo, run: